The insider advice on this page is from Wendy’s Trusted Travel Expert for Spain: Pablo Calvo of Tours for You.

 Mugaritz, just outside San Sebastian, has steered away from the fusion techniques that are so popular at high-end restaurants these days.
 The restaurant is surrounded by trees, and the dishes pay homage to the land and the season’s best products.

-Martín Berasategui, also outside San Sebastian, is in some ways the opposite of Mugaritz.
-Chef Martin owns 10 Michelin stars in total, three of which belong to this eponymous restaurant; dining here is like tasting art.
+Martín Berasategui, also outside San Sebastian, elevates local ingredients and simple recipes into avant-garde classics.
+Chef Berasategui owns 12 Michelin stars in total, three of which belong to this eponymous restaurant; dining here is like tasting art.

 What to See and Do